 Neurofeedback treatment follows the initial brain mapping assessment.
 During the session, which is typically 6-12 minutes, electrodes are applied to the client’s scalp to collect brain wave data.
 Brain waves are translated into images and sounds via a specific computer.
-As patients watch their brain pattern on a monitor, they can begin to regulate the Alpha, Beta, and Theta waves with the use of breath, positive self-talk, and being present with a soft focus.
+As patients watch their brain patterns on a monitor, they can begin to regulate the Alpha, Beta, and Theta waves with the use of breath, positive self-talk, and being present with a soft focus.
 Concepts are also suggested to the patient to think about to show the changes in brain activity.
-When certain thoughts arise or when feeling stress, the suggestions are then provided to help change brain wave activity.
+When certain thoughts arise, or you feel stressed, suggestions are provided to help change brain wave activity.
 This teaches the patient skills to regulate the brain stem on his or her own outside of the neurofeedback session.

-Sarah, a patient at the Claudia Black Center, came to treatment for substance abuse, depression, anxiety, trauma, and suicidal ideation and she was experiencing horrific nightmares.
-After 14 neurofeedback sessions, Sarah’s nightmares were gone and she was sleeping well.
-Her affect was brighter and her self-esteem clearly improved.
-This was demonstrated by how she carried her body, how she dressed, and her interaction with peers.
-Sarah was so excited about her neurofeedback that when her parents came for family week, she made a point of bringing them to the Brain Center to see the neurofeedback machine and to meet me.
+Sarah, a patient at the Claudia Black Center, came to treatment for substance abuse, depression, anxiety, trauma, and suicidal ideation, and she was experiencing horrific nightmares.
+After 14 neurofeedback sessions, Sarah’s nightmares were gone, and she was sleeping well.
+Her effect was brighter, and her self-esteem clearly improved.
+This was demonstrated by how she carried her body, dressed, and interacted with her peers.
+Sarah was so excited about her neurofeedback that when her parents came for a family week, she made a point of bringing them to the Brain Center to see the neurofeedback machine and to meet me.

 Jon, another patient, was in treatment for substance abuse, predominantly alcohol and marijuana, and co-occurring depression.
-He, like most of the young adults at the Claudia Black Center, was struggling with poor self-esteem.
+Like most of the young adults at the Claudia Black Center, he struggled with poor self-esteem.
 He felt overwhelming guilt and shame about never being good enough: not manly enough to receive his father’s love.
 Jon was stuck in his obsessive negative self-talk.
 To help him, I implemented a protocol specifically for issues with self-esteem and being stuck.
-I used a neurofeedback game called “variable-dot mazes” which, in essence, is like Pac-Man.
-Jon’s Pac-Man was not moving, he was stuck, but as he started using positive affirmations of his self, Pac-Man began to cruise.
+I used a neurofeedback game called “variable-dot mazes,” which, in essence, is like Pac-Man.
+Jon’s Pac-Man was not moving, he was stuck, but as he started using positive affirmations of himself, Pac-Man began to cruise.
 We kept that protocol up for his last 5 sessions with excellent results.
-When he left after 10 sessions, he had reduced his Theta and Beta waves and increased his Alpha waves.
-Neurofeedback helped him feel better about himself; feel more empowered and helped him recognize that he had choices.
+When he left after 10 sessions, he reduced his Theta and Beta waves and increased his Alpha waves.
+Neurofeedback helped him feel better about himself, feel more empowered, and helped him recognize that he had choices.

 Neurofeedback is an incredible asset to the treatment process and allows patients to maintain a strong, clear mindful intention for their desired outcome.